colemancda/NetworkObjects/README.md

 # Deployment

-The NetworkObjects framework is built as a dynamically linked framework for both OS X and iOS.
-It requires Xcode 6.3 and a minimum operating system of iOS 8 or OS X 10.10.
+The NetworkObjects framework is built as dynamically linked frameworks **OS X** and **iOS**.
+It requires Xcode 7 and a minimum operating system of iOS 8 or OS X 10.9.

 # Example